Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Introduction

+The notion of unimodular random graphs has deep connections to stationary point processes and measure-preserving actions; see e.g., \cite{processes}.
+Also, when the underlying graph is ergodic, indistinguishability can be rephrased as ergodicity in various manners; e.g., the ergodicity of the lazy simple random walk on a connected component, or the ergodicity of the \textit{root-changing equivalence relation}.
+So, a proof of indistinguishability can be considered as a proof of ergodicity, which shows the importance of the subject from a dynamical-systems viewpoint.
+This will be discussed further in \Cref{subsec:indistinguishabilityGeneral}.

-Some other works consider deterministic base graphs and other types of component-properties, like monotone properties \cite{HaPe99monotonicity}, \textit{robust} properties \cite{HaPeSch99}, tail component-properties or tail properties of $k$-tuples of connected components \cite{Hu20indistinguishability}.
-In this work, we will also need tail component-properties, which are discussed in \Cref{intro:method}.
+\del{Some other works consider deterministic base graphs and other types of component-properties, like monotone properties \cite{HaPe99monotonicity}, \textit{robust} properties \cite{HaPeSch99}, tail component-properties or tail properties of $k$-tuples of connected components \cite{Hu20indistinguishability}.
+In this work, we will also need tail component-properties, which are discussed in \Cref{intro:method}.}

 The approach of~\cite{LySc99} involves many novel ideas and results which are valuable on their own.
 In particular, it is proved that there are one or infinitely many infinite components, and in the second case, each component is transient and has infinitely many ends.
 Also, the proof uses \textit{pivotal edges}, the insertion of which changes the type of some components (assuming that the components are distinguishable), and leverages the random walk on a connected component.
 A similar idea is used in~\cite{HuNa17indistinguishability}, but due to the lack of insertion-tolerance, pivotal edges are replaced by \textit{pivotal updates}, where the latter are defined using the \textit{cycle-breaking dynamic}.
 However, the difficulty of one-ended models is that pivotal updates do not exist for \textit{tail component-properties}, which are discussed further in \Cref{intro:method}.
 Also, by a finite modification, one cannot merge two one-ended components into a single component.
-For such tail properties, \cite{HuNa17indistinguishability} uses another idea based on, roughly speaking, resampling $\wusf$ inside a large ball conditionally on what is seen outside the ball.\footnote{More precisely, conditionally on the union of the ancestral lines of all points outside the ball.}
+For such tail properties, \cite{HuNa17indistinguishability} uses another idea based on, roughly speaking, resampling $\wusf$ inside a large ball conditionally on what is seen outside the ball.\del{\footnote{More precisely, conditionally on the union of the ancestral lines of all points outside the ball.}} The recent work~\cite{AlPeTi25indistinguishability}, which was published in arXiv shortly before the completion of the present work, extends the idea of pivotal updates and proves indistinguishability for various two-ended and $\infty$-ended models.